Imperial Noble Consort Xianzhe: Xianfeng era

 The future Imperial Noble Consort Xianzhe was born on the first day of the sixth lunar month in the sixth year of the reign of the Xianfeng Emperor, which translates to 2 July 1856 in the Gregorian calendar.

-Lady Hešeri was gifted with beautiful looks and literary skills.

 Tongzhi era

 In November 1872, Lady Hešeri entered the Forbidden City was granted the title "Concubine Yu" by the Tongzhi Emperor.
 She was deeply favoured by the emperor's mother, Empress Dowager Cixi.
 On 23 December 1874, Lady Hešeri was elevated to "Consort Yu".
 Due to her skills, she enjoyed Empress Dowager's Cixi favour.
 Her residence in the Forbidden City was Palace of Great Benevolence (景仁宮).

 Guangxu era

 The Tongzhi Emperor died on 12 January 1875 and was succeeded by his cousin Zaitian, who was enthroned as the Guangxu Emperor.
 On 29 May 1895, Lady Hešeri was elevated to "Noble Consort Yu".

 In 1900, when the forces of the Eight-Nation Alliance invaded Beijing, Empress Dowager Cixi and the Guangxu Emperor fled from Beijing and left Lady Hešeri and other consorts behind.
 As Imperial Noble Consort Dunyi Rongqing, the most senior among the Tongzhi Emperor's surviving consorts, was in poor health, Lady Hešeri covered her duties for her and took charge of the imperial palace in the Guangxu Emperor's absence.